milktoast56/Lenovo-ThinkPad-Yoga-11e-Gen6-EFI-guide/README.md

   <strong>For any other problems</strong>
       - Try checking the dortania guide's (linked above) troubleshooting part
-      - Try asking in the [r/Hackintosh Paradise Discord server](https://discord.com/invite/8aKs69x), there's also the r/Hackintosh Reddit, however the quality of suppot there has been deteriorating
+      - Try asking in the [r/Hackintosh Paradise Discord server](https://discord.com/invite/8aKs69x), there's also the r/Hackintosh Reddit, however the quality of support there has been deteriorating